 - Defectively repaired or manufactured tires

-- Using worn out tires, or tires with inadequate tread depth
+- Using worn-out tires, or tires with inadequate tread depth

 How to Avoid Tire Blowouts

-The best and most efficient way for a truck to prevent a tire blowout is through regular maintenance.
+The best and most efficient way for a truck to prevent a tire blowout is regular maintenance.
 Check for bumps, dents, or weak areas on your tires.
-Any weak areas on tires can increase your risk of experiencing an unexpected blowout.
-During the inspection of your tires, ensure you also check the tires’ pressure.
+Any weak spots on tires can increase your risk of experiencing an unexpected blowout.
+During the inspection of your tires, ensure you check the tires’ pressure.
 A tire gauge can help you determine the ideal pressure for your tires.

 A Truck Driver’s Legal Duties

 Truck drivers are required by law to drive reasonably and exercise caution while on the road.
-If a driver experiences a sudden blowout, for instance, brought on by an unavoidable object in the road, they will not be deemed liable for an accident they could not avoid.
+If a driver experiences a sudden blowout, for instance, brought on by an unavoidable object on the road, they will not be deemed liable for an accident they could not avoid.

 However, if a driver reacts unreasonably after experiencing a sudden flat, they will be held partially liable for the accident.
 Unreasonable acts include slamming the brakes or swerving in one direction after an unexpected flat tire.
-Additionally, a driver is required to inspect their vehicle, not to operate defective equipment, and to perform routine maintenance of their vehicle.
+Additionally, a driver is required to inspect their vehicle, not operate defective equipment, and perform routine maintenance of their vehicle.

-Duty to Inspect
+1.Duty to Inspect

-The Duty Not to Drive with Defective Equipment
+2.The Duty Not to Drive with Defective Equipment

 If a commercial motorist is aware or should have been aware that a tire was defective, they are legally obligated not to operate the vehicle until the problem is resolved.

-The Duty to Perform Routine Maintenance
+3.The Duty to Perform Routine Maintenance

 Regular check-ups and maintenance of vehicles can significantly reduce the occurrence of tire blowouts.
 When a truck driver fails to perform maintenance tasks or regular inspections on their tires, they may be held liable for accidents arising from tire blowouts.
-Some of the mandatory inspection points a motorist must perform include checking a vehicle’s tires, brakes, reflectors, lights, load, and mirrors.
+Some of the mandatory inspection points a motorist must check include a vehicle’s tires, brakes, reflectors, lights, load, and mirrors.

 Manufacturer, Retailer, and Installer Liability